DigitalFuturesOCADU/YouveBeenNotified/README.md

 **Key Servo Commands:**

 - `attach(pin)`: Connects the servo object to the specified pin.
 Also accepts optional min/max pulse width parameters to calibrate the servo range.
-- `detach()`: Disconnects the servo from its pin, freeing it for other uses.
+- `detach()`: Disconnects the servo from its pin.
+This disengages the motor, but keeps a connection to arduino.
+Can be re-connected by calling attach() again
 - `write(angle)`: Moves the servo to the specified angle (0-180 degrees).
-- `writeMicroseconds(us)`: Sends a precise pulse width to the servo (typically 1000-2000µs).
 - `read()`: Returns the last angle written to the servo (0-180).

 Here's a simple example that moves a servo between two positions without using delay():